 and the precision for the DOUBLE data type to 308 digits.

 - DTS attempts to resume data migration tasks that failed within the last seven days.

 Before you switch workloads to the destination instance, stop or release the data

 REVOKE statement to revoke the write permissions from the accounts used by DTS to access

 the destination instance.
-Otherwise, the data in the source database overwrites the
+Otherwise, the data in the source database will overwrite

-data in the destination instance after the task is resumed.
+the data in the destination database after the task is resumed.